abangura2/assignment_04/README.md

 ## Code Modification:
 Added data validation for transaction types and transaction amounts to ensure that only valid transactions are processed.
 Invalid records are collected and stored separately for further analysis.

+## Code Modification:
+Troubleshooted the code to ensure proper reading of data from the file.
+Added breakpoints to track the values of variables like customer_id, transaction_type, and transaction_amount